bcambs09/Agent2Notion/README.md

 $ python scripts/generate_notion_tool_data.py --bucket <your-bucket>
 ```

+### Server deployment
+You can deploy the FastAPI server wherever you'd like, but Agent2Notion is optimized for AWS because of the automated update Lambda (described below).
+Elastic Beanstalk works well and is easy to set up.
+See `.github/workflows/deploy.yml` for an example GitHub Action that automates the deployment process.

 ### Automating tool metadata refresh (AWS)
 Use the provided Lambda function and helper script to update the dynamic tool
 metadata daily: